mmmangooo/Milestone-Project4/README.md

 This page is shown when superuser clicks the "delete"-link on a blogpost on the blog page.
 This page only contains a question "Are you sure you want to delete (title of the blogpost) ? and the choices yes or no. Clicking no takes the user back the blogs page and clicking yes deletes the toy from the database.

+### My Profile page

+This is a page where the user can see what personal info such as address and phone number is stored on their account, and change these if they need to.
+The page also displays the user's order history with a table showing the orders with order number and order dates so that the user can keep track of what they have ordered and when.

+### Contact page

+Contact page is available from navbar at the top of the page and from navigation links in footer, to be easily accessed by the user.
+The contact page contains a contact form for the user to send emails to the store if they have questions or want to give feedback or suggestions.

 ## Credits